Regulations

 2. Estimate the likelihood of occurrence

-How to Report based on the Double Materiality Assessment
+Guidance: Report based on the Double Materiality Assessment According to CSRD

 Reporting must encompass the assessment process and the outcomes in accordance with requirements stated in ESRS 2 IRO-1, ESRS 2 SBM-3, and ESRS 2 IRO-2.